odpi/egeria/open-metadata-implementation/governance-servers/admin-services/Using-the-Admin-Services.md

 and a DELETE request to clear the connection setting back to null (default).
 Both requests use the same URL.

-### Setting descriptive properties for a server
+### Setting descriptive properties for a logical OMAG server

-The descriptive properties are used in logging and events originating from a server.
+The descriptive properties are used in logging and events originating from a logical OMAG server.

 #### Set server type name

-The server type name should be set to something that describes the OMAG Server's role.
+The server type name should be set to something that describes the logical OMAG Server's role.
 It may be the name of a specific product that it is enabling, or a role in the metadata and governance landscape.
 In the example below, the server type is set to "Repository proxy for IBM IGC"

 ```

-POST http://localhost:8080/open-metadata/admin-services/users/garygeeke/servers/cocoMDS1/server-type?typeName="Repository proxy for IBM IGC"
+POST http://localhost:8080/open-metadata/admin-services/users/garygeeke/servers/cocoMDS1/server-type?typeName="CDO Office Metadata Repository"

 ```

 #### Set organization name